puzpuzpuz/xsync/README.md

 ### RBMutex

-A `RBMutex` is a reader biased reader/writer mutual exclusion lock.
-The lock can be held by an many readers or a single writer.
+A `RBMutex` is a reader-biased reader/writer mutual exclusion lock.
+The lock can be held by many readers or a single writer.

 ```go
 mu := xsync.NewRBMutex()